pts/ppfiletagger/README.txt

 tagging modes, see details and syntax here: https://github.com/pts/locfileorg/blob/master/doc/tagging.md

+Please note that the `eval' command above defines the shell function _mmfs, which is used subsequently for adding and removing tags.
+It's also possible to run ppfiletagger_shell_functions.sh directly, but with shell functions there is no limit on the number of files (e.g. it works even if `*.jpg' above matches millions of files), because they support command lines of unlimited size.

 Add some tags for all files you want to search for.
 Specify them using `_mmfs tag' or `setfattr -n user.mmfs.tags -v ...', as outlined above.
 You will be able to add more tags or change tags later.